Presidential Guard (Greece): History

+In 2018, the Saint George of Ioannina (a Neomartyr), also called Fustanellas (Φουστανελάς) meaning wearing the fustanella, proclaimed patron Saint of Presidential Guard.

 Present

 The Presidential Guard is a purely ceremonial unit, charged with providing permanent ceremonial guard detachments of two Evzones each for the Tomb of the Unknown Soldier and the entrance to the Presidential Mansion, and one Evzone for its own barracks, the Georgios Tzavellas Camp, situated directly in front of the Presidential Mansion.

-It also provides personnel for the solemn raising and lowering of the Greek flag on the Acropolis of Athens, honour guards during foreign head of state visits, and participation in military parades both inside and outside Greece, most notably during the Greek Independence Day celebrations on 25 March in New York and Chicago.
+It also provides personnel for the solemn raising and lowering of the Greek flag on the Acropolis of Athens on Sundays and official holidays.
+In addition, they pay tribute to the foreign delegations that visit the Greek president, they receive the Holy Fire from Jerusalem on Easter and they participate on event concerning celebration of national holidays in Greece and abroad, most notably during the Greek Independence Day celebrations on 25 March in New York and Chicago.
 Detachments of the Guard have also occasionally participated in Greek Independence Day celebrations in Melbourne, Philadelphia, and elsewhere.

 The Guard takes precedence in all military parades.
 Their march style consists of normal march time, and at intervals, for several paces, striking the ground forcefully with the right foot.
 Their standard marching music is the "Evzonaki" ("little Evzone") (Ευζωνάκι) march, played at 48 beats/min.
 Guards on duty perform their movements in a very slow and highly stylized manner.
 They switch positions with each other every fifteen minutes and remain completely motionless and at attention in the meantime.
 Since the Guards are required to be totally still at all times, there is one Evzone in normal fatigues uniform and police surveillance to ensure that no one approaches or harasses the Guards while on duty.
 The "little changes" take place every hour on the hour, and involve the two incoming and two outgoing sentries, and a supervising "Corporal of the Change".
 The Grand Change takes place at 11 am on Sunday mornings, and involves the whole Guard with its officers and a military band, all marching from the Guard Barracks to the Tomb for the Change, and back.
 The Grand Change is a popular Sunday morning spectacle for Athenians and tourists alike.

 During a demonstration in front of the Parliament in 2001, a Molotov cocktail was thrown at one of the guardhouses.
 The wooden construction was engulfed in flames.
 The Evzone on guard next to it remained in place until an officer gave him the order to move.
 With a scorched and partly smoking uniform on one side, the Evzone did so.

 In January 2010, a makeshift bomb was placed 20 meters from where the Evzones guard the Tomb of the Unknown Soldier, at Syntagma Square.
 Although the police informed the Evzones of the imminent threat, the Guards refused to leave their posts and remained on guard while the bomb exploded.